mstksg/inCode/copy/entries/type-levels.md

 ---
-title: "Seven Levels of Type Safety in Haskell: Lists"
+title: "Levels of Type Safety in Haskell: Lists"
 categories: Haskell
 tags: functional programming, dependent types, haskell, singletons, types
 create-time: 2021/02/25 00:30:53
 identifier: type-levels
-slug: seven-levels-of-type-safety-haskell-lists
+slug: levels-of-type-safety-haskell-lists
 ---

 One thing I always appreciate about Haskell is that you can often choose the